 Does Turkey Bacon Need to Be Flipped in the Air Fryer?

-Flipping your turkey bacon allows for more even air flow to both sides of the bacon, which in turn leads to more crispy and browned bacon.
-If you like floppy and/or soggy bacon, then I suppose you don’t need to flip it.
+While turkey bacon doesn’t need to be flipped in the air fryer, it’s highly recommended to do so.
+Flipping your slices of turkey bacon allows for more even air flow to both sides, which in turn leads to more crispy and browned bacon.
+If you prefer your bacon floppy or a little soggy, then you don’t need to flip it.

 Certain styles of air fryer, typically air fryer toaster ovens, have a rack system instead of a basket which allows for different air flow patterns.
 In air fryer toaster ovens, you usually do not need to flip your turkey bacon to achieve a crispy state.